BrianWilkinsFL/open-hamclock-backend/README.md

 # 🛟 OHB — Open HamClock Backend
-Open-source, self-hostable backend replacement for HamClock.

 When the original backend went dark, the clocks didn’t have to.

+Open-source, self-hostable backend replacement for HamClock — restoring live propagation data, maps, and feeds.

+Drop-in compatible with existing HamClock clients — no firmware changes required.

 OHB provides faithful replacements for the data feeds and map assets that HamClock depends on — built by operators, for operators.